apache/nuttx/configs/b-l475e-iot01a/README.txt

         be beefed up to handle this routinely without asserting and without leaving the Spirit in a bad state.

-        One remaining issue with the above is that when we fail to go to the TX state, there is a lot of warning debug output.
-ANY debug output while the Spirit is heavily loaded WILL cause failures and packet loss!
-        Perhaps using a RAMLOG would remedy this.

         The TCP test beats the radio very hard and it is actually heartening that there are no failures that lead to data loss in this environment.
         I would say it is functional but  fragile in this usage, but probably robust in a less busy environment.

-     2017-08-08:  The warning debug messages noted yesterday are no longer present.
-No clue why.

-        Added broadcast packet transfers using the hub-based broadcast UDP client.
+     2017-08-08:  Added broadcast packet transfers using the hub-based broadcast UDP client.
 This appears to be a problem the HC06 compression and/or decompression.
 The decompression logic comes up with the destination address of ff02::ff00:00fe:3500 (which derives from the receiving node address of 37) instead of the all-nodes multicast address of ff02::0001.
 It is then out of sync with the IPHC headers and is unable to uncompress the rest of the packet correctly.

         Trying again with HC1 compression, I see other isses.
 The first frame is received correctly, but the following frames have an incorrect